 3. Distilled water (I've used tap water, but the distilled stuff gives more consistent results).

-4. A biscuit of steel wool [linked by editor to product info at Rockler] (don't use soap pads or Brillo pads!)
+4. A biscuit of 0000 steel wool [affil. link to info/product at Rockler] (don't use soap pads or Brillo pads!)

 I used to do this on the kitchen stove (I wasn't married in those days) in a one gallon Pyrex beaker (these little beasts are expensive, so be careful with them).
 Metal pots don't work as well (if at all) I understand, but then I never used anything else but Pyrex.

 1. Use one whiskey jigger (yeah, this is really scientific, right?) of phosphoric acid added to the water.
 Remember your high school chemistry, ALWAYS add the acid to the water, and it is best done by pouring it down a glass rod!

 2. Use one whiskey jigger of the (powdered) Manganese Dioxide in the solution.

 3. Bring the solution to an extremely slooowwww rolling boil.

 4. Now add your biscuit of steel wool.

 I used wooden sticks placed across the top of the beaker and suspended the parts in the solution using steel or iron "machinists wire or some such.
 DON'T use painted coat hangers or any wire with grease on it!
 You can usually get this stuff from a machine shop or from Brownells [affil. link by editor].